blackwoodgardens/blackwoodgardens.github.io/_posts/2025-09-17-WhoDoesRenovation.md

 Communication will also be key to a successful working relationship, are they easy to get hold of, answer your questions and keep you informed of progress ?

-If you are looking at a full garden transformation, then contact a garden designer in the first instance.
+If you are looking at a full garden transformation, then contact a Garden Designerin the first instance.

 They will not only design your garden for you, but they will often bring in skilled and knowledgeable trades people at the different stages of the garden development.